Italian participation on the Eastern Front: Stalingrad and Little Saturn

 The situation for the Italian troops along the Don River remained stable until the Soviets launched Operation Little Saturn on 16 December 1942.
 The aim of this operation was the annihilation of Axis troops along the Don and Chir River, mainly the Italian 8th Army.

 The Soviet 63rd Army, backed by T-34 tanks and fighter-bombers, first attacked the weakest Italian sector.
 This sector was held on the right by the Ravenna and Cosseria infantry divisions.
 From the Soviet bridgehead at Mamon, 15 divisions—supported by at least 100 tanks—attacked these two divisions.
 Although outnumbered nine-to-one, the Italians resisted until 19 December, when ARMIR headquarters finally ordered the battered divisions to withdraw.
 By Christmas both divisions were driven back and defeated after bloody fighting.

 Meanwhile, on 17 December 1942, the Soviet 21st Army and the Soviet 5th Tank Army attacked and defeated what remained of the Romanians to the right of the Italians.
 At about the same time, the Soviet 3rd Tank Army and parts of the Soviet 40th Army hit the Hungarians to the left of the Italians.

 The Soviet 1st Guards Army then attacked the Italian center which was held by the 298th German, the Pasubio, the Torino, the Prince Amedeo Duke of Aosta, and the Sforzesca divisions.
-After eleven days of bloody fighting against overwhelming Soviet forces, these divisions were surrounded and defeated and Russian air support resulted in the death of General Paolo Tarnassi, commander of the Italian armoured force in Russia.
-General Enrico Pezzi, commander of the Italian Air Force in Russia, was also killed during the airlift to a besieged Italian garrison in Chertkovo.
+After eleven days of bloody fighting against overwhelming Soviet forces, these divisions were surrounded and defeated.
+A Russian air raid resulted in the death of General Paolo Tarnassi, commander of the Italian armoured force in Russia.
+General Enrico Pezzi, commander of the Italian Air Force in Russia, was also killed during an airlift to a besieged Italian garrison in Chertkovo.